 - To show people the benefits of a plant-based diet;

-- To show people that we are all equal in the eyes of God and that the sharing of pure food is the most effective way to create unity, prosperity and peace in the world.
+- To show people that we are all equal and that the sharing of pure food is the most effective way to create unity, prosperity and peace in the world.

 Food for Life Global therefore aims to educate through public forums as well as to demonstrate our ideals through massive healthy food distribution programs.